Contents

 This software uses a local database to store its data.
 Unfortunately, local databases are susceptible to indexing problems (also known as corruption) if the computer is shut down abnormally.
 Indexing problems can occur if the program is in the middle of writing to the database and the program is prevented from completing the write.
 For this reason, you should always perform proper shutdowns.
 You should never shut off the computer or reset it while Windows is still running.
 Perform a proper shutdown by choosing Shut Down and either Restart or Shutdown from the start menu.
 If your system starts to act abnormally try exiting Employee Scheduler first and then perform a proper shutdown.

-If your system appears frozen first try hitting the Ctrl + Alt + Delete key combination.
+If your system appears frozen first try hitting the Ctrl + Shift + Esc key combination.
 This should bring up a task list.
 You may be able to end the task that is no longer responding.
 Sometimes the system will crash so hard that you cannot even bring up the task list.
 If this happens reset the machine and re-index any corrupted Employee Scheduler tables if necessary.

 Related topics: Re-indexing Tables